pasindu651/Cryptoverse/README.md

 # Cryptoverse

-Cryptoverse is an all-in-one streamlit python app that offers a comprehensive platform for predicting various types of cryptocurrences, engaging with a financial cryptocurrency chatbot, and gaining insight into sentiment analysis of cryptocurrency-related tweats.
+Cryptoverse is an all-in-one streamlit python app that offers a comprehensive platform for predicting various types of cryptocurrencies, engaging with a financial cryptocurrency chatbot, and gaining insightful comparisons between different cryptos with a heatmap.
 This app allows regular investors to stay ahead of the crypto game by making informed decisions about their investments and leveraging a well-rounded analysis of cryptocurrency in a market that is characterized by uncertainty.

 ## Tools Used